 Schedule a routine well visit with your doctor

-“Generally speaking, one of the most important things we forget to do as we get older is to go to the doctor when we are healthy, not just when we are sick," said John C. Munshower, DO, FACSG of Main Line Health Center Primary Care in Newtown Square.
+"Generally speaking, one of the most important things we forget to do as we get older is to go to the doctor when we are healthy, not just when we are sick," said John C. Munshower, DO, FACSG of Main Line Health Newtown Square Primary Care.

 Munshower said that health maintenance becomes more and more important as we get older.

 "Many people in their 50's find themselves not only caring for children or grandchildren, but often taking on the additional responsibility of caring for elderly adults as well," explained Thomas E. Lawrence, MD, system medical director of geriatric medicine and long term care, Main Line Health.

 When your to-do list keeps growing, it can be hard to find time for healthy sleep, eating and exercise patterns that are essential to your health maintenance.